VITUS Private Clinic

 Photodynamic therapy

-For which bladder cancer patient
+For which bladder cancer patients

 is photodynamic therapy particularly suitable?